apiaryio/gavel-spec/ABOUT.md

 ## New language implementation (the BDD way)

 - Fork this repo
-- Assign implementation specific Cucumebr tag (e.g. @erlang) in this document
+- Assign implementation specific Cucumber tag (e.g. @erlang) in this document
 - Add forked repo as [git submodule][git submodule] to cucumber feature directory in your project
 - Setup your Cucumber-like test runner to use only this tag (-t option) to filter out other implementations
 - Tag features with your language tag as you implement